neetcode-gh/leetcode/hints/sliding-window-maximum.md

 <details class="hint-accordion">
     <summary>Hint 2</summary>
     <p>
-    A heap is the best data structure to use when dealing with maximum or minimum values and it takes <code>O(1)</code> time to know the max or min value depending on the type of the heap.
+    A heap is the best data structure to use when dealing with maximum or minimum values and it takes <code>O(1)</code> time to get the max or min value.
 Here, we use a max-heap.
 But what should we do if the current maximum element is no longer part of the window?
 Can you think of a different way of adding values to the max-heap?
     </p>
 </details>